Black Vaudeville: Pat Chappelle: early pioneer

-By 1904 the Rabbit's Foot show had expanded to fill three Pullman railroad carriages, and advertiseded as "the leading Negro show in America".
-For the 1904-05 season, the company included week-long stands in Washington, D.C., and Baltimore, Maryland.
+By 1904, the Rabbit's Foot show had expanded to fill three Pullman railroad carriages, and advertised as "the leading Negro show in America".
+For the 1904–05 season, the company included week-long stands in Washington, D.C., and Baltimore, Maryland.
 Two of its most popular performers were singing comedian Charles "Cuba" Santana and trombonist Amos Gilliard.
 Another performer, William Rainey, brought his young bride Gertrude (later known as "Ma" Rainey) to join the company in 1906.
 That year, Chappelle launched a second traveling tent company, the Funny Folks Comedy Company, with performers alternating between the two companies.
 The business continued to expand, though in August 1908, one of the Pullman Company railroad carriages used by the show burned to the ground in Shelby, North Carolina, while several of the entertainers were asleep.
 Chappelle quickly ordered a new carriage and eighty-foot round tent so the show could go on the following week.

-Pat Chappelle died from an unspecified illness in October 1911, aged 42, and the Rabbit's Foot Company was bought in 1912 by Fred Swift Wolcott (1882-1967), a white farmer originally from Michigan, who had owned a small carnival company, F. S. Wolcott Carnivals.
+Pat Chappelle died from an unspecified illness in October 1911, aged 42, and the Rabbit's Foot Company was bought in 1912 by Fred Swift Wolcott (1882–1967), a white farmer originally from Michigan, who had owned a small carnival company, F. S. Wolcott Carnivals.
 Wolcott maintained the Rabbit's Foot company as a touring show, initially as both owner and manager, and attracted new talent including blues singer Ida Cox who joined the company in 1913.
-"Ma" Rainey also brought the young Bessie Smith into the troupe, and worked with her until Smith left in 1915.
+"Ma" Rainey also brought the young Bessie Smith into the troupe and worked with her until Smith left in 1915.
 The show's touring base moved to Wolcott's 1,000-acre Glen Sade Plantation outside Port Gibson, Mississippi in 1918, with offices in the center of town.
 Wolcott began to refer to the show as a "minstrel show" – a term Chappelle had eschewed – though one member of his company, trombonist Leon "Pee Wee" Whittaker, described him as "a good man" who looked after his performers.
 Each spring, musicians from around the country assembled in Port Gibson to create a musical, comedy, and variety show to perform under canvas.
 In his book The Story of the Blues, Paul Oliver wrote:The 'Foots' traveled in two cars and had an 80' x 110' tent which was raised by the roustabouts and canvassmen, while a brass band would parade in town to advertise the coming of the show...The stage would be of boards on a folding frame and Coleman lanterns – gasoline mantle lamps – acted as footlights.
 There were no microphones; the weaker voiced singers used a megaphone, but most of the featured women blues singers scorned such aids to volume...